The Subtle Interplay between Square-root Impact, Order Imbalance & Volatility: A Unifying Framework: A Continuous Time Description of the Order Flow

 \subsection{Model set-up}

 We posit that between $t$ and $t+{\rm d}t$ and with probability $\nu {\rm d}t$ a new metaorder of random sign $\varepsilon(t) = \pm 1$ and duration $s(t)$ is initiated.
 The volume of child orders is $q$ (which might itself be random, see below), and during execution the probability that one of them gets executed is $\varphi {\rm d}t$, independently of the size $q$.
-We neglect throughout this paper activity fluctuations as well as intraday seasonalities, as these are not crucial for the effects we want to focus on.
-This means that $\mu, \varphi$ and the average duration $\bar{s}$ are chosen to be time independent.

 The total size of the metaorder is thus $Q = q \varphi s + O(\sqrt{s})$.
 The probability density of durations $s$ is denoted $\Psi(s)$, which will typically has a power-law tail $\Psi(s) \propto s^{-1-\mu}$, such that the distribution of metaorder sizes $Q$ inherits from this power-law, and decays as $Q^{-1-\mu}$ as suggested by empirical data \cite{farmer2013efficiency, sato2023inferring}.
+We neglect throughout this paper activity fluctuations as well as intraday seasonalities, as these are not crucial for the effects we want to focus on.
+This means that $\mu, \varphi$ and the average duration $\bar{s}$ are chosen to be time independent.

 Such a power-law distribution of metaorder sizes is the basic mechanism proposed by Lillo, Mike and Farmer (LMF) \cite{lillo2005theory} to explain the long memory of order signs, which is known to decay with lag $\tau$ as $\tau^{-\gamma}$ with $0 < \gamma < 1$ \cite{bouchaud2009markets}.
 Within the LMF model, one has $\gamma = \mu - 1$, a result recently validated in great details by Sato and Kanazawa \cite{sato2023inferring} using data from the Tokyo Stock Exchange.
 In a later stage, we will allow the exponent $\mu$ to depend on $q$, to account for the fact that large child orders tend to be less autocorrelated that small ones.